 CLCF is the oldest land trust in Wisconsin and was instrumental in the forming of Gathering Waters, Wisconsin’s alliance for land trusts.
 Both the state and federal DNR have recognized the significant positive impact that CLCF has had on water quality.

-The vision that brought us together in 1974 is that same one that drives us today.
+The vision that brought us together in 1974 is the same one that drives us today.
 It’s one in which the abundant natural beauty, clean water, and diverse wildlife of the Cedar Lakes region are here for countless generations to enjoy.

 In the Articles of Incorporation of CLCF, Inc. dated June 10, 1974, Article II: Purposes and Powers states: